gdonald/blackjack-el/README.md

     M-x blackjack

-If you run out of money, delete blackjack.txt.
+If you run out of money, delete `blackjack.txt`.

 ### Screenshots: